MicrosoftDocs/architecture-center/docs/solution-ideas/articles/oracle-on-azure-start-here.md

 ### WebLogic Server

-The articles in this section can help you decide on a solution for running Oracle WebLogic Server on Azure and show you how to perform the migration.
+The articles in this section can help you decide on a solution for running Oracle WebLogic Server on Azure and help you prepare for migration.

 - [What are solutions for running Oracle WebLogic Server on Azure Virtual Machines?](/azure/virtual-machines/workloads/oracle/oracle-weblogic) This article describes solutions for running Oracle WebLogic Server (WLS) on Azure VMs.